GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data

 Following the default GraphRAG indexing parameters, our diabetes corpus is split into 2,000-token chunks and processed by Qwen3-32B to extract entities and relationships.
-We enable the model's thinking mode and set $temperature= 0.6$, $top\_p=0.95$, $top\_k=20$, $max\_tokens=8192$.
+The thinking mode is enabled, and the parameters are set as $temperature= 0.6$, $top\_p=0.95$, $top\_k=20$, $max\_tokens=8192$.
 The detailed prompt for extraction is shown in Appendix~\ref{prompt:GraphRAG-index} and an example is shown in Appendix~\ref{prompt:GraphRAG-index-example}.
 After parsing and cleaning, the final LLM-generated KG contains 272,346 triples.
 It serves as the baseline in all our experiments.

 In addition, we extract a fixed set of 100,000 triples with Grok 4 Fast (grok-4-fast-reasoning), which is approximately a 1.7T-parameter model, and Qwen3-14B (thinking mode) to evaluate how model scale affects the results.